 singing at the edge of the stage.
 Following with popular numbers, 'Superstar

-Tradesman' and 'Same Jeans' that got us all pounding our feet, shaking the
+Tradesman' and 'Same Jeans', we all pounded our feet, shaking the floor as the

-floor as sound bounced off the walls, intoxicated the audience.
-Coming back for
+sound bounced off the walls, intoxicating the audience.
+Coming back for an

-an encore, they played hits from their later albums- all just as passionate as
+encore, they played hits from their later albums- all just as passionate as the

-the first part of their set with continuous chants and cheers from the audience
+first part of their set with continuous chants and cheers from the audience in

-in between tracks.
-Ending with 'Shock Horror', the audience exploded into song
+between tracks.
+Ending with 'Shock Horror', the audience exploded into song and

-and dance for the final time that night.
-Strong, powerful rhythms echoing
+dance for the final time that night.
+Strong, powerful rhythms echoed throughout

 The View |